walkerdb/dsc_workshops/web_scraping/readme.md

 -------------------------

-* Extract all the comments from [this hackernews article](https://news.ycombinator.com/item?id=6097155) and save them in a .CSV file (just the comment texts only - don't need to preserve any of the comment hierarchies)
+* Extract all the comments from [this hackernews article](https://news.ycombinator.com/item?id=6097155) and save them in a .CSV file (just the comment texts only - no need to preserve any of the comment hierarchies)
-  * See this file for an example of how to write a csv file

 ------------------------------

 * Find the audio file on [this page](http://www.library.ucsb.edu/OBJID/Cylinder9861) and save it to your computer, using only python.
-  * _hint: you can use the request.get() method on files, too_
+  * _hint: you can use the request.get() method on files, too -- just use ```.content``` instead of ```.text``` to get at its actual data_
-  * _see this python file for an example of what this might look like_

 ### API challenge
-* See if you can work out how to use _requests_ and the HathiTrust bib API to retrieve json-formatted bibliographic records for all the books on this page
+* See if you can work out how to use _requests_ and the [HathiTrust bibliographic API](https://www.hathitrust.org/bib_api) to retrieve json-formatted bibliographic records for one of the books on [this page](http://catalog.hathitrust.org/Record/009212663)
-  * _hint: the oclc numbers might be useful_

-### Dealing with dynamic data
-* Some websites require some amount of user interaction to load new data. [talk about selenium problem here]
+  * _hint: try looking at the links in that page to see if you can extract an item's HathiTrust ID number_